 Students can access the CardinalPAY website through the hyperlink in the Finances section of their Cardinal Station Student Center.
 Authorized Payers can access CardinalPAY here: https://quikpayasp.com/cua/tuitionandfees/authorized.do.

-Instructions on how to read your billing statement are available here.
-Payment due dates are listed on each billing statement.
-Failure to remit the “Amount Due this Invoice” to the University by the listed due date may result in late payment fees and registration or transcript holds.
+Instructions on how to read your statement are available here.
+Payment due dates are listed on each statement.
+Failure to remit the “Amount Due this Invoice” to the University by the listed due date may result in late payment fees, interest charges, and registration or transcript holds.

 Payments to your student’s account may be made in person in the Office of Enrollment Services, electronically via CardianlPAY, or by mail.
 Payment is accepted by Cardinal Card, cash, check, money order, wire, credit/debit card (American Express, MasterCard, Discover), and electronically through a checking or savings account (e-Check).
-Additional information about payment options is available here.
+Additional information about payment options, including instructions for payments sent via mail, is available here.